-By default, the database files are installed in the /opt/qbes15 directory. qbmonitord, qbportallocator, qbmonitord.conf, and
+By default, the database files are installed in the /opt/qbes20 directory. gbmonitord, gbportallocator, gbmonitord.conf, and

-QBGLOBALAPPCONFIG.
-INI are installed in the /opt/qb/util directory.
+QBGLOBALAPPCONFIG.INI are installed in the /opt/qb/util directory.
 All files are owned by the user root and the group root.

-The /opt/qbes15/doc directory contains the QuickBooks Enterprise Solutions Linux Database Server Manager Installation and Configuration Guide (this document).
-The most up-to-date revision of this document is available from the QuickBooks Enterprise Solutions website: www.qbes.com/linux.
+The /opt/qbes20/doc directory contains the QuickBooks Enterprise Solutions Linux Database Server Manager Installation and Configuration Guide (this document).
+The most up-to-date revision of this document is available from the QuickBooks Support website: https://quickbooks.intuit.com/learn-support.